tombh/tattoy/README.md

 * [ ] Don't log to file by default
 * [ ] Tattoy-specific keybinding to toggle all tattoys on and off.
 * [ ] Allow scrolling with keys.
-* [ ] Chafa sometimes emits an unknown char, but always work fine outside of Tattoy.
+* [ ] Chafa sometimes emits an unknown char, but for the same image it always work fine outside of Tattoy.
 * [ ] Chafa on large terminals often causes Tattoy to completely freeze.
 * [ ] Large terminal screens sometimes cause scrollback to stop rendering.
 * [ ] More profiling.
 I tried https://github.com/mstange/samply and https://github.com/flamegraph-rs/flamegrap but they had some obscure errors which I assumed were from my CPU architecture, Asahi M1 etc.
 * [ ] Show a nice notification when the user tries to enable a tattoy that requires a parsed palette, but they haven't parsed their palette yet.
 And of course also don't try to even render such palettes.
+* [ ] Make a website showcasing and providing docs.
 * [ ] Make flakey tests reliable.
 * [ ] How to test the minimap?
 * [ ] When scrolling the Shadow Terminal itself should refuse all input.
 Currently Tattoy is the one surpressing input.
 * [ ] Doesn't work on Nushell.
 Just freezes.
+* [ ] Pixel top uses raw black not default colour.

+## Brand and Lore
+* The terminal has a reputation of being dark and esoteric, which is good.
+But can we bring some lightness and folly to it, whilst retaining the Seriousness™️?
+* What _is_ a terminal?
+Where did it come from?
+What's it made from?
+Does it have physicality?

 ## Design